The Archaic Computer Gallery where we see the past. Home of the Dee El!

 After dieHard vanished from the face of the magazine stands and the post, I found myself starting over again.
 I searched the world high and wide for a part-time telecommuting position, while writing Shareware.
 I even started writing a book.
 I was still supporting the computers I love most through TV/BUG's Bug Bytes and ABUG's Home Computer News.
 I posted Shareware under noesis0 on places like Delphi, CompuServe, and many BBSs.

 Finally, I decided to accept my retirement.
 I became a full- time- stay- at- home- Daddy all over again, and with many new additions to the family I found that there was no way I could have ever made time to work even part-time.
-I now have nine children (who this year, will be): Antony (
+Mia and I now have nine children (who this year, will be): Antony (

 This site is an attempt to offer support to those who have longed for those amusing anecdotes and slight insights I have offered over the years through various publications, but have lost track of them one way or another, as well as those who seek help with computers of long ago.